 Imagine… you walk into the room for your first board interview.
 You have sat through numerous executive interviews before and assume this will be the same only to find out that it isn’t and you are woefully prepared for the first question – ‘What are the synergies between what you have done in the past and what you currently do and what is required of you for this board position?’.
 You must know how to dare them not to appoint you.

 Board Direction specializes in placing people on boards.
-From advertising available board vacancies, writing board ready CV’s and making NED introductions to our Board Ready Course, every one of our services are aimed at helping you be appointed to a board.
+From advertising available board vacancies, writing board ready CV’s and making NED introductions to our Board Search Course, every one of our services are aimed at helping you be appointed to a board.

 - Membership – everything you need to get a board appointment